Bristol's A-Class Driving School - Tips for getting the most from your lessons and passing your driving test

 2. Food - What you eat makes your body respond in different ways.
 If your exam is early in the morning you need to get a good nights sleep so eat a carbohydrate rich meal e.g. pasta.
 Carbohydrates make your body feel sleepy.
 If your exam is in the afternoon you need to eat protein e.g. meat, eggs or fish.
 Protein makes your body feel alert.

-3. Be prepared - The night before your test get all your documents ready and leave them by the front door.
-You need 4 things; plastic licence card, it's paper counter part, your invitation for the exam with the time and day (check they are correct), and your theory pass certificate.
+3. Be prepared - The night before your practical test get all your documents ready and leave them by the front door.
+You MUST have your licence, otherwise they'll not take you out for the test.
 Know what is to be expected from you on the day of your exam.
 Have a look at how the practical driving test works and how the examiners mark it.
-Information taken from the DSA guidance for examiners can be found here.
+Information taken from the DVSA guidance for examiners can be found here.
 At least read the part in the big red box!